What is The Nun Study of Positive Psychology?- Discover 4 Key Findings

 nun study

-Presence of Positive Emotions in the Nuns
+Presence of Positive Emotions in the Nun Study

 Emotional expressiveness, whether positive or negative, tends to remain consistent throughout a person’s lifetime, making early indicators of emotional temperament useful for predicting long-term outcomes like longevity.